HRW4U DSL

 Add Identifier from Server with Data

-This rule adds an unique identifier from the server if the data is fresh from the cache or if the identifier has not been generated yet.
+This rule adds a unique identifier from the server if the data is fresh from the cache or if the identifier has not been generated yet.
 This will inform the client where the requested data was served from.:

 SEND_RESPONSE {